Transfer Application Process

 Admission to CSULB remains competitive as CSULB continues to have more qualified applicants than available new student spaces.
 We hope you have considered applying to one or two other colleges, in the event that you were not admitted to CSULB.
 Please note that if you are interested in pursuing another CSU as your “backup”, it may be in your best interest to file a separate application with that campus during the Initial Filing period, as many campuses have early filing deadlines.

-Offers of admission are normally made in March for Fall admission and in October for Spring admission.
+Offers of admission are normally made in Mid-February through April for Fall admission and in October for Spring admission.
 All initial offers of admission will be conditional and subject to verification based on official transcripts.

 Do I need to respond to an acceptance notification?